oppia/oppia-web-developer-docs/WebdriverIO.md

 Much of the difficulty of writing webdriverio code lies in specifying the element with which you wish to interact.
 It is important to do so in a way that is as insensitive as possible to superficial DOM features such as text and styling, so as to reduce the likelihood that the test will break when the production HTML is changed.
 Here are some ways to specify an element, in order of decreasing preference:

-1. Adding a `webdriverio-test-some-name` class to the element in question, and then referencing it by `$('.webdriverio-test-some-name')`.
+1. Adding a `e2e-test-some-name` class to the element in question, and then referencing it by `$('.e2e-test-some-name')`.
 We do not use `$('#id')` for this purpose because Oppia frequently displays multiple copies of a DOM element on the same page, and if an `id` is repeated then references to it will not work properly.
 This is the preferred method, since it makes clear to those editing production code exactly what the dependence on webdriverio is, thus minimizing the likelihood of confusing errors when they make changes.
 Sometimes this may not work, though (e.g. for embedded pages, third-party libraries and generated HTML), in which case you may instead need to use one of the options below.

 2. Using existing element ids.
 We avoid using existing classes for this purpose as they are generally style specifications such as `big-button` that may be changed in the future.